coderetreat-china/coderetreat-china.github.io/survival-Chinese-for-developer.md

 The good news is when looking at the same screen and talking over the code you write together, it is not that hard, in fact quite joyful experience.

-And a few words would say some time and will help to break the ice.
+And knowing a few words would save some time and will help to break the ice.

 ## Minimal Vocabulary 最小的词汇